Security: Case Study

 agents with injection defenses

-step weekly security audit
+independent weekly security audits

 The Threat Surface